Gas Quenching: Modern Cooling Methods in Heat Treatment

 The Quenching Process Can Be Divided into Several Steps

-1. Heating: The metal is first heated to a high temperature to achieve the desired microstructure, usually in a vacuum or protective gas furnace.
+1. Heating: The material is first heated to a high temperature to achieve the desired microstructure, usually in a vacuum or protective gas furnace.

 2. Gas Quenching: After reaching the target temperature, the workpiece is quenched with gas, which is circulated through the chamber at high pressure.
 The gas rapidly cools the charge and promotes the formation of a hard microstructure, such as martensite in the case of steel.